okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 /**
  * Development only configuration that is Browsersync-aware and redirects to the origin you clicked "login" from.
- * If you split your application into client and server on separate domains, you might want to enable this for prod
+ * If you split your application into client and server into separate domains, you might want to enable this for prod
  * mode too.
  */
 @Configuration